shles/squre-list/readme.md

 Build and run the project from Xcode.
 Run tests for tests.

+The app is build to show different states of the list, according to the response.
+Each refresh is using different url from the task.
+So firs loading shows an error, to see the actual list you need to refresh the list two times.

 ## What areas of the app did you focus on?
 I focused on modern Swift API and architecture.
 Also, I spend almost a third of my time on writing tests.